 The section also has a few regular departments (up to 600 words).
-Conundrums answer and explore an interesting question, the kind of thing many of us sat in the pews have been wondering.
+Counterview op-eds identify a social justice issue or problem for the church, and propose a practical solution.
 Verbatims are “as-told-to”-style interviews with interesting United Church people.
-Roads to Reconciliation spotlights initiatives and ideas from across the church that work toward right relations with Indigenous peoples.
 Spirit Stories are first-person short memoirs that focus on an inspiring, transformational, spiritual moment in the writer’s life.

 Our back-of-the-book signature idea profiles someone who is a forward-thinker and leader in her, his or their field.
 This person is disrupting the normative thinking and pushing society forward in progressive directions.
 The page includes 175-word Q&A with the person profiled, which will throw to a longer interview on the website.

 The web team publishes original stories with ties to spirituality, justice or ethical living.
 Pitch us new, thoughtful takes on current events and social issues, including news stories, opinion pieces, Q&As, personal essays and service pieces.
 Digital stories usually run between 400 and 600 words.
 We pay $.40 a word for opinion pieces and $.65 a word for reported ones.